 The testing group on the NAR indicates which students may test together.
-See Sample Nonstandard Administration Report (NAR) on page 65.

 - Students who require different timing or breaks must be tested in separate rooms, as noted on your NAR. - Students with the same type of timing may be seated together, if noted on your NAR.
 EL students receiving time and one-half can be seated with other time and one-half students as long as they use the same color testing materials and the same testing schedule (e.g., same breaks).